-We thought it might be helpful for you to have a checklist of the numbers to call if your community need support over the coming weekend.
-If your community experiences loss of power, each household should report it, so the providers have a clear picture of who is without power - this is especially important in rural communities.
+We thought it might be helpful for you to have a checklist of the numbers to call if your community need support over the Winter months.
+If your community experiences loss of power, each household should report it to National Grid (Western Power), so that there is a clear picture of who is without power - this is especially important in rural communities.
 This can be done by calling 105.

 In an emergency or if someone is in immediate danger, always call 999.

 Power cut: Call 105 https://www.powercut105.com/